mhdSid/Galactic/README.md

 ## Weight

-The size of the bundle size is less than 30kb and is increased by 75% when compressed through gzip.
+The bundle is less than 30kb and is increased by 75% when compressed through gzip.

 ## Problems & Browser Issues Taken into Consideration